jose-Abel/Natours-html-css/README.md

-# Budgety
+# Natours main page

-Project build HTML and CSS with the pre-processor SASS where I built the main webpage of a fictitious tour guide company called Natours following the guide in the Udemy course "Advanced CSS and Sass: Flexbox, Grid, Animations and More!" created by Jonas Schmedtmann.
+Project build mainly with HTML and CSS with the pre-processor SASS where I built the main webpage of a fictitious tour guide company called Natours following the guide in the Udemy course "Advanced CSS and Sass: Flexbox, Grid, Animations and More!" created by Jonas Schmedtmann.

 This project
 ![screenshot](./app_screenshot.png)